 "Dry" lay (rack) the remainder of flooring to cover approximately two thirds of the room.
-This is to give a final visual check of the flooring for quality and suitability and to ensure the correct header joint spacing's (min 400mm) are achieved and to avoid installing unacceptable or inappropriate boards.
+This is to give a final visual check of the flooring for quality and suitability and to ensure the correct header joint spacing's (min 200mm) are achieved and to avoid installing unacceptable or inappropriate boards.

 Begin dry laying (racking) the boards and visually inspect each board before locating it with the previous laid boards.

 As wood is a natural material minor blemishes or objectionable natural characteristics may be present within the board veneer.
 Minor dimensional changes can also occur following production of the boards therefore this dry laying of the boards is a further quality check for any unacceptable elements of the boards.
 It is standard good installation practice to trim or remove objectionable board elements or boards before commencing fixing of them.
+Boards with slight bow are utilised by cutting them in half and the resulting straighter pieces used to start of finish rows.